Tudor conquest of Ireland: Results

 The first and most important result of the conquest was the disarmament of the native Irish lordships and the establishment of central government control for the first time over the whole island; Irish culture, law, and language were replaced; and many Irish lords lost their lands and hereditary authority.
 Thousands of English, Scottish, and Welsh settlers were introduced into the country and the administration of justice was enforced according to English common law and statutes of the Parliament of Ireland.

 As the 16th century progressed, the religious question grew in significance.
 Rebels such as James Fitzmaurice Fitzgerald and Aodh Mór Ó Néill sought and received help from Catholic powers in Europe, justifying their actions on religious grounds.
 However, the Pale community and many Irish lords did not consider them to be genuinely religiously motivated.
 In the new century, the country would become polarised between Catholics and Protestants, especially after the planting of a large English population into Ireland and Scots Presbyterians in Ulster (See Plantation of Ulster).

-Under James I, Catholics were barred from all public office after the gunpowder plot was discovered in 1605; the Gaelic Irish and Old English increasingly defined themselves as Catholic in opposition to the Protestant New English.
+Under James I, Catholics were barred from all public office after the Gunpowder Plot was discovered in 1605; the Gaelic Irish and Old English increasingly defined themselves as Catholic in opposition to the Protestant New English.
 However the native Irish (both Gaelic and Old English) remained the majority landowners in the country until after the Irish Rebellion of 1641.
 By the end of the resulting Cromwellian conquest of Ireland in the 1650s, the "New English" Protestants dominated the country, and after the Glorious Revolution of 1688 their descendants went on to form the Protestant Ascendancy.

+The 1601 debasement of the Irish currency led to multiple lawsuits, most notably Gilbert v.
+Brett, commonly known as the Case of Mixt Monies, which was referred to the Privy Council of England in 1604.
+The Case "confirmed the principle of monetary nominalism in the common law."